candidelabs/abstractionkit/examples/SafeAccountExamples/WebAuthCreateAccountAndSendTransaction/README.md

 This example is on Sepolia chain.

-In this example you will need to fund the new account address(sender) with Sepolia eth first.
+It uses a Paymaster Gas Policy to sponsor the gas onbehaf of the Account.
+Get early access to Candide's Paymaster by visiting our discord https://discord.gg/m2b4juCDfa

 # How to use this example

-### copy .env.example and add a privatekey for signer
+### copy .env.example
 ```
 cp .env.example .env
 ```